All supporting files from this release are listed for individual download below:

 Information on the characteristics of pupils with SEN are recorded in the school census and are available for state-funded nursery, primary, secondary and special schools, non-maintained special schools and state-funded AP schools.
 Data is not available for independent schools or general hospital schools and these are not included in totals in this section.

-The percentage of pupils who have SEN support increases with age, reaching a peak of 15.7% of pupils at ages 9 and 10.
-This then steadily declines through secondary ages, to 12.4% at age 15.
+The percentage of pupils who have SEN support increases during primary school age, reaching a peak of 16.3% of pupils at age 9.
+This then steadily declines through secondary ages, to 12.9% at age 15.
+The proportion continues to decrease after compulsory school age.

-The percentage of pupils with an EHC plan also increases with age, from 3.3% at age 5, up to a later peak of 5.3% at age 11 before slowly declining to 4.7% at age 15.
+The percentage of pupils with an EHC plan also increases with age, from 3.9% at age 5, up to a later peak of 5.7% at age 11 before slowly declining to 5.1% at age 15.
+The proportion continues to decrease after compulsory school age.

-72.4% of pupils with an EHC plan are boys, and 62.8% of pupils with SEN support are boys.
-Both of these rates have been slowly decreasing in recent years
+72.0% of pupils with an EHC plan are male, and 62.0% of pupils with SEN support are male.
+The proportion of pupils with SEN that are male has been decreasing in recent years.

-The percentage of all pupils eligible for free school meals has increased sharply since the introduction of transitional protections which will continue to be in place during the roll out of Universal Credit.
+The percentage of all pupils eligible for free school meals has increased since the introduction of transitional protections which will continue to be in place during the roll out of Universal Credit.
 This has meant that pupils eligible for free school meals on or after 1 April 2018 retain their free school meals eligibility even if their circumstances change.
-In January 2023, the percentage for all pupils was 23.8%, compared to 22.5% in 2022, 20.8% in 2021, 17.3% in 2020, 15.4% in 2019 and 13.6% in 2018.
+In January 2024, 24.6% of pupils were eligible for free school meals, compared to 13.6% in 2018.

-41.1% of pupils with an EHC plan and 37.5% of pupils with SEN support are eligible for free school meals in 2023.
-This compares to 23.8% of all pupils in schools.
+42.2% of pupils with an EHC plan and 38.3% of pupils with SEN support are eligible for free school meals in 2024.
+This compares to 21.4% of all pupils in schools without SEN.

-84.3% of pupils who have SEN support and 84.3% of pupils with an EHC plan have a first language known to be or believed to be English.
-This is unchanged from the previous year, and compares to 79.3% of all pupils in schools.
+84.2% of pupils who have SEN support and 84.2% of pupils with an EHC plan have a first language known to be or believed to be English.
+This is a slight decrease from the previous year, and compares to 78.7% of all pupils in schools.

 SEN units are special provisions within a mainstream school where the pupils with SEN are taught within separate classes for at least half of their time.
 Units: